What is depreciation recapture, and how can I avoid it?

 $298,182 × 0.15 = $44,727.30

-One important caveat here is that if you hold the property for less than a year, it’s considered a short-term capital gain.
-That profit is always taxed at ordinary income rates.
+One important caveat is that if you hold the property for less than a year, it's treated as a short-term capital gain.
+That profit is always taxed as income.
 The long-term capital gains tax break you get kicks in if you hold the property for more than a year.
+For this reason, it can be a good idea to hold on to anything you plan to sell for at least a year.

 Deductions and depreciation